 City of Sydney Matching Grant.
 Thank you, City of Sydney!

 Fringe Dwellers (2014, 2015 & 2016)

 Local creatives Esem Projects love digging up the documentary histories of Sydney suburbs and Surry Hills is one of their favourites.

-For Surry Hills Festivals 2014 and 2015, Esem Projects have created a series of stunning projection and digital art installations illuminating laneways and shopfronts across Surry HIlls.
+For Surry Hills Festivals 2014 and 2015, Esem Projects created a series of stunning projection and digital art installations illuminating laneways and shopfronts across Surry HIlls.
 This was the seeding of the Double Take arts program, launched as part of Surry Hills Festival 2017.

 The artworks feature a mix of heritage based footage alongside contemporary art treatments and animations featuring stories and characters of Surry Hills.
 The classic, controversial ABC documentary of the 1960s called ‘Living on the Fringe’ filmed the people of Surry Hills & Redfern out on the streets, back when the area was a poverty-stricken blight on Sydney’s aspirations as a modern city.
 These and other scenes of Surry Hills have been featured in a series of intimate projections.

 SHNC will partner with Esem Projects, local creatives, artists and businesses to expand this element of the program for Surry Hills Festival 2016.